UK General Data Protection Regulation (GDPR)

 The new regulation is the legal framework within which all organisations who are controllers of personal data must operate.
 It covers all data held about an individual (data subject) in both manual and computerised files.

-Newcastle under Lyme Borough Council is committed to compliance with all requirements of the UK GDPR, we regard the protection of people's personal data as important, not only for improving confidence in the council but for improving the quality of service provided.
+We are committed to compliance with all requirements of the UK GDPR.
+We regard the protection of people's personal data as important, not only for improving confidence in us, but for improving the quality of service provided.
 The council is committed to openness and transparency; meeting our obligations under UK GDPR will help to achieve this commitment.

 We will implement and follow procedures that aim to make sure the following people are made aware of their responsibilities and fulfil their duties under the UK GDPR:

-- Other persons that have access to personal data held by or on behalf of the council
+- other persons that have access to personal data held by or on behalf of us